 You don’t leave the Holy Grail sitting gathering dust in a cupboard.
 But I won’t go preaching in the streets.

-Perhaps it is enough that I’ve shared my personal account here?
+Perhaps it is enough that I’ve shared my personal account here.
 Maybe I’ll create a workshop where we could explore these ideas together?
-Or perhaps I’ll write an ebook?
+Or perhaps I’ll write a book?

 One thing is for sure…